Cornelius Van Vorst: Biography

-The kitchen step of his mansion was known to be the slab of marble that was originally the base of the statue of King George III at the Bowling Green in New York.
-After the statue had been torn down, the slab had been reused as the gravestone of a Major John Smith of the Royal Highlands Regiment.
+From 1854 to 1874, the kitchen step of the Van Vorst Mansion was known to be the slab of marble that was originally the base of the statue of King George III that was toppled by the Sons of Liberty at Bowling Green in New York.
+After the statue had been torn down in 1776, the slab made its way across the Hudson River and was reused in Paulus Hook as the gravestone of a Major John Smith of the Royal Highlands Regiment, the Black Watch, in 1783.
+When Smith's grave site was leveled in 1804, the slab became a stone step at two successive mansions with the latter being the Van Vorst Mansion in 1854.
 In 1874, Van Vorst donated the stone to the New York Historical Society.
+The mansion was sold later that year to Dr. Benjamin Edge whose family resided there for many years.
+In 1925, it was sold at auction by Nelson J.H.
+Edge and replaced by the Wayne Court Apartments around 1927.